ColeHud/backtothefuture/README.md

 **dataset.py**: a file that loads the images from the h5 files to be used for classification.

 **generate.py**: a file used after training to evaluate the performance on our heldout test set.
-This  process uses SSIM and PSNR as metrics for evaluation.
-Additionally, we use an average across the x best classifications for a given pixel.
+In the python file, it visualizes the image.
+On the fully trained model in our ipynb, we also gather SSIM and PSNR as metrics for evaluation.
+Additionally, we use an average across the top-k best classifications for a given pixel.

 **quantize.py**: a file that uses the palettes and weights from the Zhang paper in order to convert our images from LAB to binned values.